ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-07-02-a-document-processing-framework.md

 published: true
 tags: [spacy, machine learning, prodigy, huggingface, rpa, document processing]
 description: |
-    Document processing, the task of extracting information from PDFs and scanned documents, may not be the sexiest problem of the century, but it may as well be one of the important ones.
+    Document processing may not be the sexiest problem of the century, but it may as well be one of the important ones.
 In this blog post, I'll discuss a framework for designing document processing solutions, with a sample implementation using Prodigy and Hugging Face.
 excerpt: |
-    Document processing, the task of extracting information from PDFs and scanned documents, may not be the sexiest problem of the century, but it may as well be one of the important ones.
+    Document processing may not be the sexiest problem of the century, but it may as well be one of the important ones.
 In this blog post, I'll discuss a framework for designing document processing solutions, with a sample implementation using Prodigy and Hugging Face.